 We begin this trip with a chaperoned overseas group flight from New York to Johannesburg.
 Our trip leaders greet you at the airport and are with you from check-in onward.
 Everyone has the opportunity to begin trip bonding before we even land.
 For our many travelers from outside the New York area, we strongly encourage all participants to join our group flight to South Africa and are happy to assist you with arranging connecting flights at suitable times into New York.

-For the 13-day trip return flight from Johannesburg, our leaders help you to check-in and remain in the airport until flights in designated times have departed.
+For the 13-day trip return flight from Johannesburg, our leaders help you to check-in and remain at the airport until flights at designated times have departed.
 They then remain in South Africa for the duration of the longer 25-day program and chaperone that group flight home.

 We are often asked about what a typical service project is like but as no two are really the same, here is an example of what we accomplished over a few days in the Seganyane eco village.
 The goal was to construct 28 sustainable vegetable “keyhole” gardens at the school so teachers can cook meals for students.
 Often times, the only meal students eat the whole day is provided by the gardens on school property.
 Any leftover produce is brought to the market and sold to purchase more seeds that are replanted in the gardens.